 So, what does it mean?

+Well, one possible interpretation is that what looks ok in the UI does not necessarily mean it is actually right.
+Too many times have I come across transactions that hit a road bump somewhere along the road from start to end and did not convey that problem back to the user.
 Between you(-ser) and storage (whatever that storage may be) there can be many different points-of-possible-failure.
 If possible, try to always make sure that whatever you *think* should have happened, actually happened.
 Do not trust that that glossy interface is showing you the truth.

 If you can, look directly in the database/file/other-way-of-storing-data and check that it actually happened.
 (OH!
 OH!
 Even better, try to manipulate in the storage and check that the UI can handle it!
 But that is another card.
 Darned.)
 Or at least, update the UI and check that nothing weird happens.